 Understanding the dynamics and the diverse identities of those who make up a world that is more and more globalized is crucial to creating conversations about displacement and hate while working towards something positive.
 We encourage you to become part of our cause and speak out in the face of violence and hatred.

 President — [email protected]

-Alexandra van Doren is studying at the University of Michigan Law School to become an immigration and human rights attorney.
-She is a participant in the Michigan Access Program, which employs curriculum for social justice advocates in law.
+Alexandra van Doren is a J.D. candidate at the University of Michigan Law School.
+She is a student attorney for the International Refugee Assistance Project and a volunteer for the Syrian Accountability Project which assembles prosecution documents against Assad’s regime by researching and compiling the crimes committed during the civil war in Syria.
 She recently completed her Ph.D. in Comparative Literature with a focus on Holocaust, Genocide, and Memory Studies at the University of Illinois, Urbana-Champaign.
 Motivated by the refugee crisis in Syria, she co-founded Three Spinners Inc. in 2016.

 Treasurer — [email protected]

 Tim King is web developer/graphic designer living in Urbana-Champaign.
 He is interested in how design can have more than a fleeting impact on people’s lives.
 He holds a BS in Digital Design from the University of Cincinnati.
 He joined Three Spinners to help place refugees seeking a welcoming place in the US.
 He likes cats, but likes turtles more.
 He also enjoys photography, baking, and science-fiction in any form.